Exopy/i3py/docs/source/dev_guide/drivers/advanced_customizing.rst

 - a tuple of argument and a dictionary of keyword arguments for
   |BaseAction.pre_call|

+Finally because of the way customization is handled, the function will not live as a method on the final class and hence one cannot simply modify the customization by simply overriding the method using the same name.
+One must explicitly requires a replacement.

 Composing custom behavior and existing ones
 -------------------------------------------